Private company limited by shares

 Its official language is English and its official currency is the Gibraltar Pound (GIP), pegged to – and exchangeable with – the British pound sterling at par value.

-The central bank controlling the GIP, with responsibility of minting coins and printing notes, is the Government of Gibraltar.
+The central bank controlling the GIP, with the responsibility of minting coins and printing notes, is the Government of Gibraltar.

 As a British Overseas Territory, Gibraltar has a governor, appointed by the monarch of the United Kingdom, who works as a representative of Her Majesty's Government.